 A peak flow meter is a simple device to measure how quickly you can move air out of your lungs.

 - It can help you see if an attack is coming, sometimes even before symptoms appear.
-Peak flow measurements help let you know when medicine or other action needs to be taken.
+Peak flow measurements help let you know when you need to take medicine or other action.

-- Peak flow values of 50% - 80% of your best results are a sign of a moderate asthma attack.
+- Peak flow values of 50 to 80% of your best results are a sign of a moderate asthma attack.
 Numbers below 50% are a sign of a severe attack.

 There is no cure for asthma, although symptoms sometimes improve over time.
 With proper self-management and medical treatment, most people with asthma can a lead normal life.

 The complications of asthma can be severe, and may include:

 - Decreased ability to exercise and take part in other activities